Oyindaol/ScrabbleBoardGame/README.md

 # Scrabble
 A simplified version of the classic word game, Scrabble, built using Java and java.util packages.

-## Milestone 1
+## Milestone 3
-A text-based version of Scrabble where players use a keyboard to play the game via a console.
+A GUI-based version of Scrabble played using a mouse.

 ### Authors
 #### Ese Iyamu